gkpine/SimpleBackup/README.md

 ## Downloads
 You can find the latest executable download link [here](http://dgagnonk.github.io/).

+## Installation
+Nothing special here.
+Just unzip the files somewhere and run.
+You will need to have both SimpleBackup.exe and Newtonsoft.Json.dll in the same location for SimpleBackup to work.

 ## Usage
 You can save or open existing configurations using the save and open buttons in the top toolbar.
  1. Add files to back up